BioinformaNicks/Bioinformatics-training-collection/README.md

 - [Jupyter](https://jupyter.org/)
 ## Python Courses
 There are numerous sources to learn from, both free and paid.
 In this section, I will recommend several tutorials or MOOC's (Massive Open Online Courses).
-Courses for specific packages will be listed under the Python Packages section.
 - Paid
     - Udemy (Only buy courses when in sale - which is very often.
 Courses are in sale about every two-three days, for < 13 euro)
         - [Complete Python Bootcamp: From Zero to Hero](https://www.udemy.com/course/complete-python-bootcamp/) - I highly recommend this one.
 This is a very extensive course, starting at a slow pace but teaching indepth material.